IUREDCap/redcap-etl/docs/InstallationGuide.md

 REDCap ETL System Components
 -------------------------------------------------------
-The main componets of an installed REDCap ETL system are shown in the diagram below, and described in the text below.
+The main components of an installed REDCap ETL system are shown in the diagram below, and described in the text below.

 ![alt text](etl-process.png "ETL Process")

+* **Configuration File.** This file contains configuration information for a REDCap ETL process.
+A single REDCap ETL instance can have multiple configuration files that describe different ETL processes.
-* **Configuration File.** This file contains the REDCap API URL and REDCap API token for the configuration project, so that it can be accessed by REDCap ETL.
-In addition, this file contains some server properties, such as the location for writing REDCap ETL log files.
+The configuration file either needs to define all needed configuration information, or have a REDCap API token for a configuration project that contains the remaining necessary configuration information.
+In both cases, this file must contain the URL for your REDCap API.
 When the ETL process runs, this is the first file that will be accessed.
 * **REDCap Projects**
-    * **Configuration Project.** This project contains configuration         information for the ETL process.
+    * **Configuration Project.** This optional project contains configuration information for the ETL process.
+The advantage of using this project is that it allows users who have access to REDCap, but not the REDCap ETL server, to be able to change certain configuration properties, and to start the ETL process.
+This disadvantage of using this project are that it increases the complexity of the installation.
     * **Data Project.** This is the REDCap project that contains the data to be extracted.
     * **Logging Project.** This optional project is used for logging.
-The advatage of using this project is that users who have access to REDCap, but not the REDCap ETL server, can access the log information.
-This disadvantages of using this project are that it increases the complexity of the installation and slows down performace.
+The advantage of using this project is that users who have access to REDCap, but not the REDCap ETL server, can access the log information.
+The disadvantages of
+using this project are that it increases the complexity of the installation and slows down performance.
 * **REDCap ETL.** The software that actually does the Extract Transform and Load.
 * **Database.** There needs to be some kind of database where the extracted and transformed data can be loaded, such as a MySQL database, although this could be as simple as a directory for CSV files.
-* **Apache Web Server.** The Apache web server is necessary if you want to use REDCap's date entry triggers to check the transformation rules and/or start the ETL (Extract Transform Load) process from REDCap.
+* **Apache Web Server.** The Apache web server is necessary if you want to use REDCap's data entry triggers (DETs) to check the transformation rules and/or start the ETL (Extract Transform Load) process from REDCap.
-This will allow users to run the process by editing and saving the REDCap configuration project, so that they do not need access to the server.
-If you only want to run the ETL process overnight or by manually running a command on the server, then you do not need to have a web server.
+This will allow users to run the process by editing and saving a form in the REDCap configuration project, so that they do not need access to the server.
+If you only want to run the ETL process on a regularly scheduled basis, or by manually running a command on the server, then you do not need to have a web server.
 * **E-mail Server.** This is optional, and if set up, is used for e-mailing error notifications to designated users.

 Installation Steps